If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 StarFox2-Final-USA-SNES-MissionFoxSelect.png

-An early, unused version of Fox's portrait from the 1-Player Mission mode character select screen, along with three duplicates, can be found buried in the ROM in a format which can be decompressed by the Super FX chip.
-The three duplicates are likely placeholders for Falco's, Peppy's, and Slippy's portraits, which do not exist in this build.
-Compared to the version used in the later prototype and final build, Fox lacks most of his shading, his head is slightly larger, his eyes are brown instead of blue, and his facial expression when selected is...frightening.
+An early, unused version of Fox's portrait, from the 1-Player Mission mode character select screen, can be found buried in the ROM at 0xAB9EC - 0xAC07F (first frames) and 0xAC080 - 0xAC79B (last frame), along with three duplicates.
+The three duplicates are likely placeholders for Falco's, Peppy's, and Slippy's portraits, which don't exist in this build.
+Compared to the portraits in later prototypes, and the final build, Fox lacks most of his shading, his head is slightly larger, his eyes are brown instead of blue, and his expression is comical, but frightening.

 2-Player Battle